 Late last year I went to a presentation by Schlomo Benartzi on how people think differently when they are using a screen.
 The punchline was that many of the classic behavioural biases do not play out as expected in digital mediums.
-(Benartzi has a book on this topic, co-authored with Jonah Lehrer, coming out later this year.)

 One example Benartzi gave involved defaults.
 The standard understanding is that defaults are powerful ways to influence behaviour - people will tend to stick to them.
 But Benartzi spoke of digital experiments with pre-populated checkboxes where people went out of their way to untick the box.
 The default backfired.